 Marriage and Family Therapy MS/MMFT

-A degree in Marriage and Family Therapy is an applied degree designed to students training in working with individuals, couples, and families with a wide range of problems, including anxiety, depression, relationship issues, and parenting.
+A degree in Marriage and Family Therapy is an applied degree designed to train students to work with individuals, couples, and families with a wide range of problems, including anxiety, depression, relationship issues, and parenting.
 USU offers both a Master of Science (MS) and Master of Marriage and Family Therapy (MMFT) option for the Marriage and Family Therapy degree.
 Utah State University’s MFT program is accredited through the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) and meets all the requirements for licensure in the state of Utah.

 Students are provided with opportunities to achieve the basic academic and initial clinical practice requirements for Utah state licensure as marriage and family therapists and for clinical membership in the American Association for Marriage and Family Therapy.
 This degree program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education.
 Graduates in the MFT specialization are competitive for positions as therapists in state and private therapy agencies and in residential treatment facilities for adults and adolescents